 - Kristin Lane, Assistant Director at KinderHaus Child Development Center

-A: No problem at all if you fall behind.
+Hey, we get it.
+We’re working parents too and know how chaotic things can get.
+That’s why we designed this course, so that it’s never a problem if you fall behind.
 Just pick up where you left off and go at your own pace.
-The weekends are always good times to get caught up, too, because there are no new lessons on weekends.
+Pro tip: The weekends are good times to get caught up because there are no new lessons on weekends.